Joel050505/Joel050505/README.md

 🎨 Skilled in JavaScript, React, Next.js, HTML, CSS, and Framer Motion

-⚡ Currently exploring Svelte & Kotlin for Minecraft Modding
+⚡ Currently exploring Svelte & Kotlin for Minecraft Modding a little bit

 📅 Preparing for a frontend development internship in 5-6 months